gemoc/gemoc.github.io/ecmfa18/index.md

 We notice that:
 - there are only five execution states remaining
 - the *Compare* operator does not find any difference anymore between the traces.

-## State Machines DSL implementation

-The implementation of the State Machine DSL presented in the paper [is available on Github](https://github.com/tetrabox/examples-behavioral-interface/tree/master/languages/statemachines), and can be used as an executable DSL in the GEMOC Studio.

 ## ThingML demonstrative example presentation